AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**
 * TYPE: The type of sleep goal.
 It must be the following: `duration`.
 * PERIOD: The period for which you want to set a goal.
 It must be one of the following: `daily, weekly, monthly, yearly`.
-Only sleeps that are recorded within the period from the current timewill be counted towards the goal.
+Only sleeps that are recorded within the period from the current time will be counted towards the goal.
 * TARGET: The target value.
 It must be a positive number.
 For duration, it is in minutes.

 **Examples:**